Sol-Global-Management/repository-1/cl9gtm6xx000l09lbhyy47joh.md

 *Belgium, Finland, and Switzerland* [*seem*](https://www.wikiwand.com/en/List_of_countries_by_tax_rates) *to tax people the most.
 We can live at least as well as people do in Europe, North America, and China, while collecting taxes lower than 45% of one’s income.*

 Some traditional governments have found too many reasons to collect money for public services.
 When an individual pays for a service, they must give some money to their government, too.
-At the same time, the service provider must give to their government a part of their fee.
+At the same time, the service provider must give their government a part of their fee.
 When they divide their revenue among themselves, each team member must give some money to their government again.
 I suggest that only individuals should pay a percentage of their financial capital for public services provided by the employees of the English-speaking nations for services that they provide every month.
 Example: If we pay specialised teams to manage the transportation infrastructure, we can pay monthly, but we pay directly to them, so no taxes are collected.
 We pay the nation management team for their services.
 They don’t collect taxes.
 In the same way, we can pay educators directly, even if we pay them every month e.g. for 4 years; we don’t pay taxes for education all our lives.
-We can agree on the percentage from all the money that one ever has one would pay to the management team after we agree on what benefits we want by organising ourselves as this language-based nation and by having few of us working continuously to help us get organised.
+We can agree on what percentage of all the money that one ever has one would pay to the management team after we agree on what benefits we want by organising ourselves as this language-based nation and by having few of us working continuously to help us get organised.

 We can reduce costs related to licenses.
 We can let people provide any services they like providing.
 We can see to it that they learn their trade timely.
 When a service is not in demand, they might change their trade to the one they can actually master and excel at.
-We can help our fellow English-speakers join the right teams and build teams.
+We can help our fellow English speakers join the right teams and build teams.

 You can spend less on accounting services because you pay more simply for fewer public services.